 In an initial statement ICE said “(Maria) was arrested by immigration authorities in California after she illegally entered the United States,”

 Her lawyer disagrees with this saying “ There have been no charges against her — this separation is something that came out of the blue, three weeks after being in detention with her three children.
 It’s something unexplainable and we believe completely unlawful.”

 Call a Salt Lake City Family immigration lawyer today

 These border separations are getting harder and harder to listen to each day.
 Immigration is a touchy topic and to legally come to the United States can be difficult.
 Even while here you may face deportation.
-Our Salt Lake City deportation defense attorneys are ready to fight for your rights in any immigration topic.
 To schedule an initial consultation with a family immigration lawyer in Salt Lake City call our offices at 801-656-9605.